cseitz/khe-revamp/README.md

 # Installation
 Be sure NodeJS is installed.

   *For reference, this was built using Node v13.12.0 and NPM 6.14.4*

 Install Vue's CLI service, if you haven't already.

+  *For reference, this was built using Vue CLI 4.1.2*
 ```
 npm install -g @vue/cli
 ```